Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 /version/1/users/john
 ```

-Kong will consider the request path a match, and if the overall Route is
+{{site.base_gateway}} considers the request path a match, and if the overall route is
 matched (considering other routing attributes), the extracted capturing groups
 will be available from the plugins in the `ngx.ctx` variable: